Rosiglitazone: Heart attacks

 Two meta analyses released in 2010, one incorporating 56 trials and a second incorporating 164 trials reached conflicting conclusions.
 Nissen et al. found again an increased risk for heart infarction against control, but no increased risk for cardiovascular death.
 Mannucci et al. found no statistically significant increase in cardiac events but a significant increase in heart failure.
 A 2011 drug class review found an increased risk of cardiovascular adverse events.

 A meta-analysis of 16 observational studies released in March, 2011, compared rosiglitazone to pioglitazone, finding support for greater cardiovascular safety for pioglitazone.
 The meta-analysis involved 810 000 patients taking rosiglitazone or pioglitazone.
 The study suggests 170 excess myocardial infarctions, 649 excess cases of heart failure, and 431 excess deaths for every 100 000 patients who receive rosiglitazone rather than pioglitazone.
 This was confirmed by another meta-analysis involving 945 286 patients in 8 retrospective cohort studies, most in the US.

 In 2012, the U.S. Justice Department announced GlaxoSmithKline had agreed to plead guilty and pay a $3 billion fine, in part for withholding the results of two studies of the cardiovascular safety of Avandia between 2001 and 2007.

 Death

 There was no difference in all cause and vascular death in a meta-analysis of 4 trials against controls.
 Two meta-analyses of cohort studies found excess deaths against pioglitazone.

 Stroke

-An retrospective observational study performed using Medicare data found that patients treated with rosiglitazone had a 27% higher risk of stroke compared to those treated with pioglitazone.
+A retrospective observational study performed using Medicare data found that patients treated with rosiglitazone had a 27% higher risk of stroke compared to those treated with pioglitazone.